 The average monthly expenses for a household in the U.S. come out to $5,102, or $61,224 per year.
 If you recall that the average median income is $61,937 per year, that leaves the average household with an annual savings of $713.

-This means that the average household is barely holding on to any of their money.
+This means that the average household is barely holding on to any of their money after taxes and expenses.
 Also, they are living paycheck to paycheck.
 If they haven’t been able to build a substantial emergency fund, then they are one emergency away from financial disaster.